For the last four years, I have written an article outlining the essential criteria you should/must consider when choosing a social media agency.

 Now while some may argue that companies like Uber or Amazon are not profitable, this is merely a choice as opposed to their position.

 A 2019 social media agency not only knows this is critical to business success but also reports on attribution.
 Because attribution justifies the expenditure.
-And when investment is justified, it is never questioned.
+And when the investment is justified, it is never questioned.